matthewfeickert/intro-to-docker/_episodes/08-entry.md

 >
 > What will be the output of
 >~~~
->docker run --rm -it defaults-example:latest $USER
+>docker run --rm -ti defaults-example:latest $USER
 >~~~
 >{: .source}
 > and why?